VH-UVY Tugan (Wackett) LJW.7A

 designer.
 Six new Gannets

-were acquired by the RAAF the
+were acquired by the RAAF in the

 early